tho15/advanced-lane-lines/writeup_template.md

 ![equation](output_images/curv_eq.png)

 Since the image is in pixel, to convert it to world space, we assume the lane is about 30 meters long and 3.7 meters wide based on U.S. regulations that require a minimum lane width of 12 feet.
-The radius of curvature calculation is implemented in routine **'calculate_curvature'** of **'Line'** class.
+The radius of curvature calculation is implemented in routine **`calculate_curvature`** of **`Line`** class.

 ###Sample Output Image

-The **'process_image'** method in the **'Line'** class implementat the image process pipeline describe above.
+The **`process_image`** method in the **`Line`** class implementat the image process pipeline describe above.
 It takes an input image and produces an output image that contains hightlighted lane and lane lines' radius of curvature on the image.
 Here is an example of the result on a test image:

 ![alt text](output_images/proj_straight_lines1.png)